Snow Plowing For Newbies

 - Chain up.
 I mentioned this earlier, but it bears repeating.
 I’ve had to dig myself out of the shoulder a number of times, and it’s no fun.
 It’s SOOO much faster to put a pair of chains on than it is to get unstuck!

 - Knock ‘em back!
-If you or a neighbor have a tractor with some sort of blade that extends well beyond the edge of it’s wheels, that can be a huge help in knocking back your snow berms in late winter (if it’s been a heavy winter).
+Do you or a neighbor have a tractor with some sort of blade that extends well beyond the edge of its wheels?
+If so, that can be a huge help in knocking back your snow berms in late winter (if it’s been a heavy winter).
 Anything you can do to create some space for additional snow to fit in will help tremendously.

 Conclusion - Snow Plows vs Snow Blowers